matteo14c/HaploCoV/README.md

 ## #1 Compile a metadata table in HaploCoV format

 All the tools and utilities in HaploCov operate on a large table in tsv format (*HaploCoV format* from here onward).
 If you obtained your data from **GISAID** you can format your data in *Haplocov format* by using the *addToTable.pl* utility.
-If data were obtained from Nexstrain, you can use *NextStrainToHaploCov.pl* instead (see below).
+If data were obtained from NexStrain, you can use *NextStrainToHaploCov.pl* instead (see below).

 ## *HaploCoV format* for metadata
 An example of the data format used by HaploCoV (*HaploCoV format*) is reported in the table below: